fazle-rabbi-dev/Productivity-Guide-For-Muslims/chapters/Chapter-3.md

 To block all of distractions you can follow the bellow methods:

 1. Schedule time to check social media only use social media on specified time.
-2. If are an Android user then watch the bellow video to block apps on running in the background so that when you want to see Facebook only those time Facebook can send you notification!!
+2. If you are an Android user then watch the bellow video to block apps on running in the background so that when you want to see Facebook only those time Facebook can send you notification!!
 It's really crazy tips no one shared this tips on the internet based on my knowledge.
 3. Watch the bellow **video** to setup your phone as distraction free super computer 🔥:

 > The app name is **hail** that will help you.
 Explore it [here](https://github.com/aistra0528/Hail)